yuphia/processor/README.md

     18) halt - shows where to stop executing the program

-    19) in - reads a value from the stack
+    19) in - reads a value from the input